sleepyOwl14/proximax-bc-docs/docs/built-in-features/account-filter.md

 A company is using the public chain to certify the quality of their products.

-When the quality verification process concludes, an operator sends a [quality seal](./mosaic.md) to the product account.
+When the quality verification process concludes, an operator sends a [quality seal][Mosaic] to the product account.

 The final customers can review the product mosaics scanning a QR code.
 For that reason, the company only wants to show related transactions, avoiding others to spam their products with non-related information.